 1. Your site has no local signals

 Google needs explicit proof of where you operate.
 If your website just says "we cover the local area" without naming specific towns, postcodes, or neighbourhoods, Google has no way to connect your site to local searches.
+Google's own Search Central documentation recommends LocalBusiness schema with explicit `areaServed` and `address` properties to disambiguate service areas.
 The fix is straightforward: create dedicated location pages for every area you serve.
 Each page should include the town name in the H1, title tag, meta description, and body content.
 Add your full address and embed a Google Map if you have a physical premises.

 2. Missing or incomplete Google Business Profile